-This statement represents the transactions of the Collection Fund, which is a statutory fund separate from the General Fund of the Council.
-The Collection Fund accounts independently for income relating to Council Tax and Non-Domestic Rates on behalf of those bodies (including the Council's own General Fund) for whom the income has been raised.
+This statement represents the transactions of the Collection Fund, which is a statutory fund separate from the General Fund of the Authority.
+The Collection Fund accounts independently for income relating to Council Tax and Non-Domestic Rates on behalf of those bodies (including the Authority's own General Fund) for whom the income has been raised.
 The costs of administrating collection are accounted for in the General Fund.
-Collection Fund balances relating to North Tyneside Council are consolidated into the Council's Balance Sheet with the surplus/deficit relating to the Council is shown in the Collection Fund Adjustment Account.
+Collection Fund balances relating to North Tyneside Council are consolidated into the Authority's Balance Sheet with the surplus/deficit relating to the Authority shown in the Collection Fund Adjustment Account.